Matt-J-Barlow/detection-response-foundations-portfolio/module-1-python-log-detection/README.md

 | 3–4 attempts    | MEDIUM   |
 | 5+ attempts     | HIGH     |

-This simulates a basic brute-force detection rule similar to what might exist in a SIEM detection pipeline.
+This simulates a simplified brute-force detection rule similar to those implemented in SIEM or log analysis pipelines.

 ---

-# Detection Pipeline
+## Detection Pipeline

 The script runs the following workflow: